Recently Janet, a 37-year-old client of mine who currently works in consulting asked me:

 Your life and work are an integral whole.
 You are more than just someone who works.
 You have many roles in your life: you’re a friend, family member, community member, significant other, parent and more.
 You have mental, emotional, spiritual and physical needs.
 How well are you balancing your roles and your needs?

-Take time to honor your needs, create calmness in your day and renew your spirit.
+Smart employers know that employee motivation and retention includes work-life balance.
+They will want you to take time to honor your needs, create calmness in your day and renew your spirit.
 You will find that focusing on cultivating more balance in your life can help your work life improve.
 You will be more relaxed, better able to focus and better able to produce high quality work.
 Coming from a strong personal foundation will increase your professional abilities and improve your view of your work.

 Begin by considering your personal and professional roles and how much time you spend each week on each role.
 Examples of personal roles are: mother, father, sister, brother, best friend, confidant, daughter, son, mentor.
 Examples of professional roles are: employee, manager, mentor, team member, leader, specific job title.
 List each role in your life and for one week, carry around a small notepad and make note of how much time you spend on each role.